 The family will continue to have a variety of supports at CHOP.
-Chase has also been diagnosed with supraventricular tachycardia (a rapid heartbeat), and he and his parents visit Chase’s primary cardiologist, Jeffrey R. Boris, MD, once a month.
+Chase has also been diagnosed with supraventricular tachycardia (a rapid heartbeat), and he and his parents visit once a month.
 Those visits may become less frequent as Chase grows older.

-Dr. Boris sees Chase at the CHOP Specialty Care and Surgery Center in Bucks County, PA, one of more than10 locations where the Cardiac Center offers outpatient services in the community.
+Chase is seen at the CHOP Specialty Care and Surgery Center in Bucks County, PA, one of more than10 locations where the Cardiac Center offers outpatient services in the community.

 Chase will also be a patient of the Cardiac Kids Developmental Follow-up Program.
 As a group, children with complex congenital heart defects who have had heart surgery as infants are at a higher risk for neurodevelopmental issues when compared to children without congenital heart defects.
 The Cardiac Kids team includes cardiologists, neurologists, physical therapists and support staff who evaluate patients as they grow, so problems can be caught quickly and addressed.

 Eva and Jonathan are happy to know their relationship with CHOP will continue.

 “We wake up each day so thankful for our precious baby, with his precious heart beating strongly,” Eva says.

 “Being a parent is the greatest gift.
 We are thankful that CHOP is in our backyard and that our son has the best care in the world.”